Opalinium/nocturna-docs/privacy.md

 **To make the bot work, we collect:**
 - Discord user IDs, usernames, and server information
 - Message IDs and timestamps for moderation logs
-- Message content for logging and moderation, subject to per-user privacy controls via `/privacy`
+- Message content for logging and log search, subject to per-user privacy controls via `/privacy`
+- Recent message content in a separate transient moderation buffer, retained for up to 72 hours and used only to enforce spam detection and content filters.
+It is never shown in logs, never searchable, and is not affected by `/privacy` opt-out
 - Voice channel activity: join/leave events are written to your server's configured log channel, and when the metrics feature is enabled, voice sessions (channel ID, start and end time, and session duration) are also stored for server statistics
 - Invite usage and role assignments
 - Commands you use and buttons you click